EOP Criteria & Income Guidelines

 *Guidelines are based on the formulas used to determine the Expected Family Contribution (EFC) for federal student financial aid.

-For students, without lawful immigration status, who qualify for an AB 540 nonresident tuition exemption, you may file for state- and institutional-funded financial aid by filing a California Dream Act Application at www.CalDreamAct.org.
-Like the FAFSA, you must file the Dream application as soon as possible after January 1, 2014, and by the California financial aid priority filing deadline of March 2, 2014.
-Application for financial aid is a separate process from the EOP admission process.
+For students, without legal immigration status, who qualify for an AB 540 nonresident tuition exemption, you may file for state- and institutional-funded financial aid by filing a California Dream Act Application at www.CalDreamAct.org.
+Like the FAFSA, you must file the Dream application as soon as possible after January 1, 2015, and by the California financial aid priority filing deadline of March 2, 2015.